 7pranayama

-Top Glutamine-Rich Foods for Gut Healing & Muscle Recovery
+Glutamine-Rich Foods: Best Natural Sources for Gut Health, Immunity & Recovery

 Glutamine is one of the most important amino acids for gut health, muscle recovery, and immunity.
 While your body produces it naturally, stress, illness, or intense exercise can lower your levels.
 The good news?
 You can restore it with the right foods.
 In this guide, you’ll discover the top glutamine-rich foods, how they work, and how to include them in your daily diet.